basarat/TypeScriptDeepDive/README.md

 Softwares Used
 -
 Based on Revealjs.

-Added RequireJS + Angular JS to spead up my workflow.
+Added RequireJS + AngularJS to spead up my workflow.

 Also have the project strapped in to use Typescript.

-Uses
+Guidance on making changes
 -
 Added two Angular directives, markdown and codeseg for easier embedding of markdown and code segments.

+All typescript files are compiled with --module amd option.